OngMinXian/NUSPlanner/README.md

 ### 6. Profile page ###
   - Allows users to **_adjust their account details_**
-    - #### Adjusting account details ####
+    - #### Aspects that can be changed ####
-      - Change username
+      - Username
-      - Change email
+      - Email
-      - Change profile picture (default profile picture is set if no pictures are specified)
+      - Profile picture (default profile picture is set if no pictures are specified)
-      - Change course
+      - Course
-      - Change matriculation year
+      - Matriculation year
-      - Change year of graduation
+      - Year of graduation

 #### 7. Settings page ####
   - Users can **_input/update their grades for each module_** per semester